VIEUX CHALET Swiss Restaurant…

 Besides, it has always been our favorite combination.
 We promised one another that one day we will both have authentic ones from Italy.
 That might take loooong to save for it though we intend to try.

 When our food were served.
 The scent was ambrosial.
 And when we tasted it.
 I could not find the right words to describe it.
 Just heavenly.
 They literally made me forget everything.
+The long trip going here was truly worth it.

-The owners daughter took culinary arts yet he was able to retain the goodness of home made food.
+The owners’ daughter took culinary arts yet he was able to retain the goodness of home made food.
 The legacy of Papu Tony.
 It tasted so personal.
 Like the ones you will cook and serve for a loved one.

 As we were verbally expressing its’ goodness, we saw them smiling as if they have seen the same scene time and again.
 The other tables have reserved signages signaling that its going to be a busy weekend.

 Our pizza is not that thin nor that thick.
 It is just right.
 It was loaded with mozzarella cheese, fresh tomatoes and garlic.
-Like our pasta it has been at par with the best pizzas we have ever tasted.
+Like our pasta, it has been at par with the best pizzas we have ever tasted.
 Its’ taste is something like it was lovingly done.

 Both pizza and pasta has some parsley that went with it even on our drinks.